Smart Ways to Use Lobby TVs in Veterinary Practices

 Create a Looping Presentation

-Take Your Presentation to the Cloud
+Take Your Loop to the Cloud

 Add Personalized Video Content to the Mix